SecretDecks/Documentation/README.md

 You will soon find out.

 ## Why is SecretDecks®?
-SecretDecks® is a brand that is the seed catalysing a new kind of endeavour, called a Autonomus Artist Organization - AAO for short.
+SecretDecks® is a brand that is the seed catalysing a new kind of endeavour, called a Autonomus Creator Organization / Autonomus Maker Organization  - ACO / AMO for short.

 ### Social Media & Contact
 - [Twitter](https://twitter.com/SecretDecks)